jamhed/yachat/README.md

 13. User offline/online events
 14. On online list all conv where we are in
 15. Check database arguments for correctness (existance) - Guards
+16. Common module for convId, userId, and displayName
+17. List Conv users